 Artist Statement

+The focus of my work is the interior space of the mind and related ontological meditations.
 Through the lens of perception, fluctuating between the miniscule and the grandiose, we find fear and wonder of the unknown, the invisible, and the uncontrollable.
-My paintings are an investigation of the interior world of the body where this wonder and fear, beauty and illness mingle in the same fluids and membranes.
-While I refer to documentary images from microscopic photographs and biology texts, the paintings themselves push the imaginative space that potentially exists beyond the threshold of the eye.
-Forging a connection between the microcosmic and macrocosmic, the paintings are invitations to contemplate topographical passages through our own internal depths.
+Based initially on an investigation of the interior world of the body where beauty and illness mingle in the same fluids and membranes, my work has become a broader reflection on where the physical and the metaphysical intersect.
+Originally referencing microscopic imagery, the works push an imaginative space that exists beyond the threshold of the eye or lens.
+Forging a connection between the microcosmic and macrocosmic, the paintings explore tensions between the scientific and the spiritual, the corporeal and the ethereal.